 - Mimic weekly news commentary, like this Last Week Tonight episode on policing

 - Animate your lecture, like this Brene Brown piece on empathy

-- Dancing your dissertation, like this 2019 winner of the annual contest.
+- Dance your dissertation, like this 2019 winner of the annual contest.

 If you’ve always wanted an opportunity to explore beyond the conventional PowerPoint presentation with voice over, consider this an occasion and encouragement to do so.
 While PowerPoint might be the most familiar, the recorded nature of the videos opens up other possibilities for tools.
 Apple’s Keynote presentation software is particularly good at creating more dynamic, animated presentations with rich media.
 Movie creation software like iMovie and Windows Movie Maker allow you to incorporate music, overlays, and transitions.